 Of course, that doesn’t mean you have to stick your personality in a box and stuff it in long-term storage.
 Lordy, no.

 Any great writer’s personality bleeds into the page.
-There’s a special quality to their words, sentences, and paragraphs that’s as unique to them as a fingerprint.
+There’s a special quality to their powerful words, sentences, and paragraphs that they craft that’s as unique to them as a fingerprint.